cuiyongbo/hello-world/my_wiki/mathematics_glossary/mathematics_terminology.rst

 | Definition: (decimal fraction) a fraction whose denominator is a power of ten and whose numerator is expressed by figures placed to the right of a decimal point.
 | Usage: The decimal 0.61 stands for 61 hundredths.
 |
-| denominator
+| denominator [分母]
-| Definition: (mathematics) the number below the line in a fraction showing how many parts the whole is divided into, for example in :math:`\frac{3}{4}`.
+| Definition: (mathematics) the number below the line in a fraction showing how many parts the whole is divided into.
-| Synonyms: numerator
+| Antonyms: numerator [分子]
 | Usage: common denominator. [公分母]
+| Least common multiple [最小公倍数]
 |
-|
 | mantissa
-| Definition: (MATHEMATICS) the part of a logarithm after the decimal point.
+| Definition: (mathematics) the part of a logarithm after the decimal point.
-| Definition: (COMPUTING) the part of a floating-point number which represents the significant digits of that number.
+| Definition: (computing) the part of a floating-point number which represents the significant digits of that number.
 |
-| Least common multiple 最小公倍数
-|
-| quotient 商
+| quotient [商]
 | Definition: In arithmetic, a quotient (from Latin: quotiens "how many times", pronounced /ˈkwoʊʃənt/) is the quantity produced by the division of two numbers.
 The quotient has widespread use throughout mathematics, and is commonly referred to as a fraction or a ratio.
 For example, when dividing twenty (the dividend) by three (the divisor), the quotient is six and two thirds.
 In this sense, a quotient is the ratio of a dividend to its divisor.

 .. image:: images/quotient.png
 .. image:: images/arithmetic_operations.png

 | power